PollenDeFi/pollen-dao/README.md

-Investment Fund DAO
+Pollen DAO
 ===================

-Repository for the Investment Fund DAO - DApp and smart contracts
+Repository for the Pollen DAO - DApp and smart contracts

 Development
 ===========